Arit143/angular-chat-app/README.md

 # angular-chat-app
-An angular chat app with web socket
+An angular chat app with Socket IO and Socket IO-client

 ## Authors
 Aritra Ghosh